 Immaculata Building, renovated to house The School at Marygrove grades K-5.
-Credit: The Kresge Foundation the Detroit scarcity mindset - this mentality that big ambitious things are not for Detroit's communities and neighborhoods.
+Credit: The Kresge Foundation know that we would have been able to overcome the Detroit scarcity mindset - this way of thinking that big ambitious things are not for Detroit's communities and neighborhoods.
 We could build the finest buildings at the highest standards, but if Detroiters do not feel this is something for them, we have completely failed."